-Good Gravy!!!
+Good Gravy!
 This recipe for Five Minute Gluten-Free Gravy is a GAME-CHANGER.
 Everybody needs a good gluten-free gravy recipe, right?
 The easier it is, the better and this one is so easy it’s ready in no time.

 This is our go-to recipe for all things gravy.

-This easy gluten-free gravy is smooth and savory and a huge hit in my house of picky eaters – so I had to share it with you.
-I don’t normally whip up a pot of gravy in the summer but this recipe is simple enough that I’ll make it any time of year when we want mashed potatoes and gravy.
+This easy gluten-free gravy recipe is smooth and savory and a huge hit in my house of picky eaters – so I had to share it with you.
+I don’t normally whip up a pot of gluten-free gravy in the summer but this recipe is simple enough that I’ll make it any time of year when we want mashed potatoes and gravy.

-It’s not overpowering, and it adds just enough extra texture and flavor, that it works well on Parmesan and Dill Roasted Red Potatoes and meats as well.
+And my oldest daughter and I love gravy so much, that we make it anytime my husband makes mashed potatoes.
+It’s not overpowering, and it adds just enough extra texture and flavor, that it works well on Red Roasted Potatoes and meats as well.

 - Start with cold ingredients.